Ethan7144/Ethan7144/README.md

  ### Who am I?
  Hello there!
 My name is Ethan, and I am currently a Software Engineer on the Gateway team at CIMON Automation.
 I work on enabling communication between industrial devices and our HMI application, Canvas.
-My team implements and maintains protocol support (like Modbus), sends and recieves frame data, and ensures it integrates seamlessly into the runtime environment.
+My team implements and maintains protocol support (like Modbus), sends and receives frame data, and ensures it integrates seamlessly into the runtime environment.

   #### How you can reach me:
 [![Ethan Tarlov](https://img.shields.io/badge/Linkedin-%230175C2.svg?style=for-the-badge&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ethan-tarlov/)